lenskit/lenskit/README.md

 SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.

 while appears to be harmless.

+A useful thing to do first is to right click on the build-tools project and select "Run As" / "Maven Install".
+That will install the build tools in your local Maven repository, so they are available for any of the other projects to use.

+After that, you can easily run tests in any of the other projects directly from Eclipse, which is faster and prettier.
+Just right click a project, select "Run As" / "JUnit Test".

 You will need to install a Java Development Kit to build some parts of LensKit.
 On Linux or Mac, setting the Java HOME will let LensKit find it.
 On Windows if you install the JDK next to the JRE,